GOLF 20/20 is taking a lead role on behalf of the U.S. golf industry to better communicate golf's many positive contributions to society.

 GOLF'S ENVIRONMENTAL BENEFITS

-- The nearly 16,000 U.S. golf facilities provide communities with valuable green space.
+- Over 15,000 U.S. golf facilities provide communities with valuable green space.

 - A golf course is a healthy natural environment.
 The turfgrass on golf courses serves as a filter to runoff to control flooding; out of play areas offer wildlife habitat; trees and bushes filter dust and pollen; and the green space has a cooling effect on surrounding property.